Uka0001/Uka0001/README.md

 ### Hi there 👋
 -->
 - 🌱 I’m currently learning Java ☕️
-- 📫 How to reach me: https://www.linkedin.com/in/borbuniukoleksii/
+- 📫 How to reach me: @OleksiiTelegram